 - International sales in multiple currencies because of the increased risk of fraud

-These are the Top 10 high risk businesses for merchant accounts:
+These are the Top 10 High Risk Businesses Types for Merchant Accounts:

 - Online casinos / Gambling / Gaming